Are you looking for easy ways you can help our planet for Earth Day? This blog is the perfect resource for you and your family!

 Notice those smoggy hazy skys on earth in the movie?
 Pollution isn’t pretty.
 I will admit that this is not always possible when you have children, especially those requiring car seats when traveling.
 But walking, biking or using public transport when possible is an easy way to still get where you need to go while helping the environment!
 Start off by pledging to go car-free, or carpool, for one week out of every month.
 Every action counts.

-5) Donate Items that You No Longer Need
+5) Donate Items that You No Longer Need on Earth Day

 Some of the most memorable scenes for me in the movie were those towers of trash, and WALL-E’s stash of random things found just lying around.
 Do you know that pair of pants that are a little too snug?
 That chair that doesn’t match the rest of your living room decor?
 Or even that coffee machine that has been sitting in the back of the cupboard, untouched for the last 10 years?
 All of that can be donated instead of being trashed!

 Throwing away items you no longer need just means that they will fatten up a garbage dump somewhere.
 Not only will it pollute the land, but it will go to waste as many of these items are still functional and can help others!